 To effectively move government to the next level in service delivery, we must establish a new business model, with an e-governance program as the driver.
 If we do not, and instead retrofit the Digital Era into the existing technology model, we will be creating "e-stovepipes" along with a new generation of citizens dissatisfied with their government.

 Should there be an IT czar?
 Yes!
 We need one to set direction, set expectations and provide feedback to the government agencies.
 However, the issues revolve around budget and control.

 If the position does not directly control funding, then we have created a situation where the federal chief information officer will be able to espouse intelligent views but ultimately have no enforcement power and, thus, little impact.

 On the other hand, a federal CIO that controls all IT budgets could be powerful enough to disenfranchise an agency head.

 A compromise position is to make the federal CIO a cabinet position with a reasonable ($250 million?) budget to be spent only by supplementing the budgets of other government agencies.
-As the needs change from year to year & the federal CIO could direct his funds to programs that support his vision.
+As the needs change from year to year such as from the Year 2000 problem to security issues to e-government the federal CIO could direct his funds to programs that support his vision.

 Chairman and CEO

 Should there be an IT czar?
 Absolutely!

 Information technology is not a short-term fad, but an ever-growing, vital arena necessary for sharing knowledge now and into the future.
 The government, limited by its very nature, will need the best leadership from the private sector to drive our bureaucratic stovepipes into some semblance of order and logic.